connexcs/docs/form-builder.md

   ![alt text][form-builder-1]

 4. Name the form.
-5. Select the scriptforge from the drop down menu if you already have one.
+5. Select ScriptForge from the drop down menu if you already have one.
-6. Select the placement - This is where the form will be used.
+6. Select the placement - this is where the form will be used.
 7. Drag & Drop the desired item from the left section to the grey area.

   ![alt text][form-builder-2]